pcolladosoto/homebrew-stuff/README.md

     # And then install stuff as we would usually do:
     $ brew install <formula>

+## Removing the tap
+Luckily, removing the tap is just as easy as installing it.
+The following will do the trick:

+    $ brew untap pcolladosoto/stuff

 ## My local setup
 We actually cloned the repo into the following directory so that we can install formulae and casks **before** pushing